William E. Werner: Career

 Werner practiced law in Rochester and established a partnership with Henry J. Hetzel.
 Their partnership lasted for four years.
 He was elected on the Republican ticket as special county judge of Monroe County in 1884, defeating A. P. Butts.
 He was re-elected unopposed as a Republican in 1887.
 In 1889 he was elected county judge as a Democrat to fill the vacancy of John S. Morgan.
 He served in that role until 1894.
 He was elected as a justice of the New York Supreme Court (7th District), following the death of Judge Macomber, serving from January 1, 1895, to 1904.

 On January 1, 1900, he was appointed by Governor Theodore Roosevelt as an associate judge to the New York Court of Appeals.
 In 1904, he was elected to the position with a term expiring on December 31, 1918.
+He unsuccessfully sought nomination to the U.S. Supreme Court seat vacated by Rufus W. Peckham, which President Taft ultimately gave to Horace Harmon Lurton instead.

-In 1911, the Ives v.
-Southern Buffalo Railway Co. case came to Werner's court, challenging the Wainright Compensation Act of 1910 and the constitutionality of comprehensive workmen's compensation.
-Werner's controversial opinion for the Court of Appeals in the Ives case quickly led to a 1913 amendment to the state constitution.
-There was widespread public reaction to the Ives decision in support of the workmen's compensation movement (known today under the gender-neutral term workers' compensation).
-Today, the Ives decision is primarily studied by legal scholars for its fallout, which "set patterns for the development of insurance systems in the United States in the century to come".
+In Ives v.
+Southern Buffalo Railway Co.
+(1911), Werner held that the worker's compensation system created by the Wainright Compensation Act of 1910 was unconstitutional redistribution, prompting a 1913 state constitutional amendment.
+Werner's reasoning was criticized in the Harvard Law Review as inconsistent with other impositions of strict liability in tort law.
+The case is suspected to have been a collusive lawsuit since the plaintiff was a bachelor whose negligence was the primary cause of their occupational injury, his attorney's fee was higher than the potential payout, and the complaint and answer were filed on the same day.
+In New York Central Railroad Co. v.
+White (1916), the U.S. Supreme Court unanimously upheld the revised law.

 In 1913, Werner ran on the Republican ticket for Chief Judge, but was defeated by Democrat Willard Bartlett.
 Werner remained on the bench as an associate judge and died in office.
 In 1913, he was a member of the High Court of Impeachment against Governor William Sulzer.